Tag Archives: fear

 The lines being read aloud were slow and careful.
 The unbearable silence that followed her intrusive question made me tremble.

-A group of us had gathered in the only classroom with a carpeted area and fabric covered furniture.
-I had just landed a speaking role in the high school play and we were meeting to do a run through.
-Clueless to what that meant, I hadn’t known to be nervous.
+A group of us had gathered in the only classroom with a carpeted area and fabric covered-furniture.
+I had just landed a speaking role in the high school play, and we were meeting to do a run-through.
+Clueless as to what that meant, I hadn’t known to be nervous.
 I was still humming from the excitement of being a cast member.
 This was a really big deal for me.
 There were many exceptionally talented kids at my school.
-The auditions had been a testament to that.
-Beautiful voices, amazing dancing, and tremendous acting commanded the stage and I had not felt worthy to claim a spot.
+The auditions had been a testament of that.
+Beautiful voices, amazing dancing, and tremendous acting commanded the stage, and I had not felt worthy to claim a spot.

 There I was, with the script in my hand, sitting among the best and brightest.
 I was in awe.
 Then the reading began.